Cash Value Life Insurance

-You can take out a loan using your policy’s cash value as collateral.
-There are three advantages in borrowing against your policy’s cash value.
+You can take out a loan from your policy's cash value account.
+There are three advantages to borrowing against your policy’s cash value.

-- You do not have to meet any criteria in order to qualify for the loan, since you are essentially borrowing your own money.
+- You do not have to meet any criteria to qualify for the loan since you are essentially borrowing your own money.

-- The rate of interest is much lower compared to personal or business loans, which makes it easier for you to repay the loan amount in a timely manner.
+- The rate of interest is much lower compared to personal or business loans, which makes it easier for you to repay the loan amount on time.

 - The amount you borrow from the insurer is not taxable, as long as it does not exceed the total amount of money you have paid into your policy’s cash value component.

 - Cash value loans can be particularly beneficial for retirees, as they might find it difficult to qualify for a personal loan owing to their age and lack of reliable income source.

 If you have a universal or variable life policy, you can use the accumulated cash value to pay your premiums as well.
 This provision can be extremely beneficial for you during periods of financial instability – if you are between jobs, if you are dealing with a health problem, if your business has suffered a loss, and so on.

 During these times, you can pay the premiums using the built-up cash value and make sure that your policy does not lapse.